 Chocolate in chili?

-Not a carnivore?
-Check out the Vegan version here.
+Not a vegan?
+Check out the carnivore's version here.

-I like to think this is a crowd-pleasing chili, because it's not too hot or too spicy like some can be.
-When feeding a crowd I find it easier to make a batch like this and then offer toppings for everyone to create their own meal, just how they like it.
+This is a crowd-pleasing chili, because it's not too hot or spicy.
+I find it easier to make a mild batch like this and then offer toppings for everyone to create their own meal, just how they like it.
 I've set up a chili bar (like this one) several times and the response has been overwhelmingly positive.
 And I can tell you, it makes hosting super easy — especially if you make the chili the day before and just reheat it in a crock pot.

 You want to use pure cacao powder (or cocoa powder) that is unsweetened.
-The cacao powder I use is from my local health food store, and I use it in lots of different recipes (smoothies, brownies, protein bars... you get the idea).
+The cacao powder I use is from my local health food store, and I use it in lots of different recipes besides this one.
 Organic cacao powder is full of antioxidants and magnesium, making this kind of chocolate guilt-free.

-You have some wiggle room with the ingredients in this recipe, so don't worry about exact measurements too much.
-Don't like kidney beans?
-Use Black or Pinto.
-As for cans of beans and diced tomatoes — it's not going to matter if you use two small cans (15 oz) or one large can (between 28 to 30 oz).
+You have some wiggle room with the ingredients in this recipe so don't worry about exact measurements so much.
+Don't like black beans?
+Use Aduki or Pinto.
+As for the beans and tomatoes — it's not going to matter if you use two small cans (15 oz) or one large can (between 28 to 30 oz).
 Just keep the volume as close as possible to what's called for in the ingredients list.
 The pepper?
 I like to use one large green bell pepper, but I've also used yellow, red, and orange.
-You can even use 2 small and mix the colors for fun if you'd like.
+You can even use 2 small and mix the colors.
 Experiment and use what inspires you.
 I would just try to keep the spices (chili powder, cumin, oregano, cinnamon, and cacao powder) the same as in the recipe.
 That's where you can really get off track and ruin a whole pot of chili — trust me!

-The exact chili powder that you use will affect the taste of your chili.
-They each have their own blend and some are hotter than others (For a while there, I couldn't figure out why my chili kept turning out too hot, even when I stopped using cayenne.
-Turns out it was the chili powder!)
-It took me a while to find a brand that I like, and the one that I use is the Simply Organic brand.
+The exact chili powder that you use will effect the taste of your chili.
+Some blends are hotter than others.
+For a while there, I couldn't figure out why my chili kept turning out too hot, even when I stopped using cayenne.
+Turns out it was the chili powder!
+The one I prefer is Simply Organic brand chili powder.
 They sell it in both my local grocery store and health food store, which makes things easy when shopping.

-For this recipe you could also use a piece of dark chocolate that is roughly the size of a tablespoon; however, be sure to purchase chocolate that is free of dairy and soy.
+For this recipe you could also use a piece of dark chocolate that is roughly the size of a tablespoon.
+However, be sure to purchase chocolate that is free of dairy (milk), soy, peanuts and tree nuts.
 Soy lecithin is very commonly used in chocolate, especially in cheaper varieties.
 My local health food store seems to offer the greatest variety of allergy-free chocolate bars for just a few dollars a piece.
 They even sell individually wrapped bite-sized pieces that would be a perfect substitute for the cacao powder.

-Chili is even better the next day, so whenever possible, make this the day before you plan on eating it.
-Your patience will be rewarded!
+Oh and one last thing: Chili is even better the next day so make this ahead of time whenever possible — your patience will be rewarded!

-The 8SAFE processed ingredients that I used in this recipe: Applegate Farms Uncured Sunday Bacon, NAVITAS NATURALS Cacao Powder, MUIR GLEN ORGANICS diced tomatoes, EDEN ORGANIC Kidney Beans, and Pacific Organic Beef Broth.
+The 8SAFE processed ingredients that I used in this recipe: SIMPLY ORGANIC Chili Powder, NAVITAS NATURALS Cacao Powder, MUIR GLEN ORGANICS diced tomatoes, EDEN ORGANIC Kidney Beans and Black Beans.

 1 large onion, diced